ShivThakar18/Stackpole-International/Sediment Tests/README.md

 - Settings.py - holds file paths and folder locations that are globally used on all files
 - Pictures.py - saved pages in a new PDF that include pictures from the original report when a new file is added to the folder
 - One File per Part Group (ZF.py, 10R140.py, GME.py, etc.) - searches for files in the part group folder and parses data from pdf reports

-### Jomesa 5.2 Update (July 25th, 2023)
-PDF files were not being handled correctly on Node-Red both the python program and flow were reworked in Jomesa 5.2.
-All part group files were updated to remove ***copy(report, LE_dir)*** which will not copy the pdf file to the Litmus directory.
-Jomesa5_Pictures.py was updated to read a text file ***LOG.txt***, which gets updated when a test fails.
-After reading the file, it will remove duplicate lines, whitespace, and '\x00'.
-The text file holds a partial path for the pdf, the python program looks for the correct file using the parameters and extracts the pages that contain pictures, usually all but the first page.
-This new PDF is saved in a new folder.

 ### Main
 Imported The following functions and variables:
 - Jomesa5_10R140.py: search10R140 , get10R140Data